 The Department has established a two-level complaint process by which community members may seek resolution for alleged wrongdoing.

 This is a complaint that involves allegations of a non-serious nature where the complainant elects not to pursue the formal complaint process.
 The complainant may simply request notification be made to the employee’s supervisor regarding the incident and their dissatisfaction with the level of service provided.

 This involves an allegation of misconduct that may be of a potentially serious nature which may warrant discipline and/or Departmental corrective action.
 Formal complaints require the complainant (internal or external) requesting a Professional Standards Investigation to file the complaint in writing.

 Contact any supervisor on duty by calling the Fort Bend ISD Police Communications Unit at (281) 634-5500.

-- Download the Police Complaint Form now.
+- Download the Police Complaint Form in English (Spanish).